 What is Structured Finance?

 Structured finance deals with financial lending instruments that work to mitigate serious risks related to complex assets.
 For most, traditional tools such as mortgages and small loans are sufficient.
-However, borrowers with greater needs, such as corporations, seek structured finance to deal with complex and unique financial instruments and arrangements to satisfy significantly substantial needs.
+However, borrowers with greater needs, such as corporations, seek structured finance to deal with complex and unique financial instruments and arrangements to satisfy substantial financial needs.

-The term is often used to explain the bundling of receivables, although it is more generally applicable to the offering of a structured system to help borrowers – and lenders – accomplish their end goal.
-The primary goal of structured finance is always to facilitate financing solutions that don’t involve free cash flow and to address different asset classes across various industries, making less risky products available to clients that need them.
+The term “structure finance” is often used to explain the bundling of receivables, although it is more generally applicable to the offering of a structured system to help borrowers – and lenders – accomplish their end goal.
+The primary goal of structured finance is to facilitate financing solutions that don’t involve free cash flow and to address different asset classes across various industries, making less risky products available to clients that need them.

 The Matter of Securitization